 While some purchases bring joy, most of us don’t feel joyful about our financial situation.

-In fact, the research suggests 83% of us are stressed about it, even if that stress is from lack of progress as opposed to lack of income.
+In fact, the research suggests 83% of us are stressed about it, and that stress is often from lack of progress as opposed to lack of income.
 So, how do you spark lasting joy from how you manage your money?

 For me it’s an annual family holiday, kids’ activities and it’s a cleaner – because a clean home sparks joy but cleaning it after a long week doesn’t!